kuroni/bongocat-osu/README.md

 # Description
 An osu!
 Bongo Cat overlay with smooth paw movement and simple skinning ability, written in C++.
+Originally created by [HamishDuncanson](https://github.com/HamishDuncanson).

 You can find how to configure the application in our [wiki](https://github.com/kuroni/bongocat-osu/wiki/Settings).